-During 2019, ExCo approved the disclosure policy, which had been updated to incorporate the revised pillar 3 disclosure requirements set out by the BCBS.
+During 2020, ExCo renewed its approved of the disclosure policy, which had been updated to incorporate the revised pillar 3 disclosure requirements set out by the BCBS.

 The ExCo is satisfied that this report has been prepared in accordance with the requirements of the disclosure policy and that an appropriate control framework has been applied in the preparation of this report.